wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 3.4.7 =
+*   Fix: is_plugin_active wp function not available on front end and declared late in backend ... painful

 = Version 3.4.6 =
 *   Fix: non public csv will work form ore than just list one now!
 *   Fix: if 'amr-plus-grouping' deactivated, but configuration data still there, will treat as deactivated.